bolotKasybekov/audit-aws/README.md

   * default: cloudwatch-inventory

 ### `AUDIT_AWS_KMS_ALERT_LIST`:
   * description: Which alerts would you like to check for?
 Default is all KMS alerts.
-Choices are kms-inventory
+Choices are kms--inventory
   * default: kms-inventory

 ### `AUDIT_AWS_SNS_ALERT_LIST`: